rlwang0314/Team-7-MIST-4610-Group-Project-2/README.md

 We selected the COVID-19 Epidemiological Dataset because it contains detailed information like confirmed cases and geographic breakdowns, allowing for analysis across countries.
 It also has time-series data and variables that can be aggregated and compared in different ways, making it possible to answer more complex questions.

 **A brief description: number of tables, approximate row counts, key columns and data types, and which columns are relevent:**
 We used four tables.
+The data from all four of these tables were provided by Sciensano.

 1. The SCS_BE_DETAILED_PROVINCE_CASE_COUNTS table has approximately 236.6K rows.
 The columns used from this table are REGION (varchar), SEX (varchar), and NEW_CASES (number).
 2. The SCS_BE_DETAILED_MORTALITY table has approximately 11.4K rows.
 The column used from this table is DEATHS (number).
 3. The SCS_BE_DETAILED_TESTS table has approximately 13.9K rows.
 The columns used from this table are TESTS (number).
 4. The SCS_BE_DETAILED_HOSPITALISATIONS table has approximately 12.6K rows.
 The columns used from this table is TOTAL_IN_ICU (number).

 **What makes the data non-trivial and why is it interesting/meaningful?**